awsdocs/amazon-glacier-developer-guide/doc_source/api-multipart-list-uploads.md

 #### Example Response<a name="api-multipart-list-uploads-example-response-two"></a>

-In the response, Amazon Glacier returns a list of no more than two in\-progress multipart uploads for the specified vault, starting at the specified marker and returning two results\.
+In the response, Amazon S3 Glacier \(Glacier\) returns a list of no more than two in\-progress multipart uploads for the specified vault, starting at the specified marker and returning two results\.

 ```
  1. HTTP/1.1 200 OK